 Due to the failure of our self-certification construction process in the previous decade Ireland has a large proportion of housing stock requiring remedial work in the short to medium term.
-We believe the Home Renovation Scheme (using the funding available
+We believe the Home Renovation Scheme (using the funding available under EU's Renovation Wave initiative89) should be extended to include remedial works where required.

-The provision of an interest free loan scheme to housing in need of remedial work

-Where serious failure in construction certification has been identified properties should be exempt from Local Property Taxes (including Site Value Tax) until the building has been made good

-The provision of a transmissible warranty of quality from developers and contractors to building occupiers beyond the first purchaser.

-Introduce a scheme of state assistance for the carrying out of remedial works to defective housing units, in the form of tax reliefs and a low-interest loan scheme
+- The provision of an interest free loan scheme to housing in need of remedial work - Where serious failure in construction certification has been identified properties should be exempt from Local Property Taxes (including Site Value Tax) until the building has been made good - The provision of a transmissible warranty of quality from developers and contractors to building occupiers beyond the first purchaser. - Introduce a scheme of state assistance for the carrying out of remedial works to defective housing units, in the form of tax reliefs and a low-interest loan scheme

-$^{87}\ https://ec.europa.eu/energy/sites/ener/files/swd-a_renovation_wave_for_climate_neutrality_and_recovery.pdf$
+$^{^{89}} https://ec.europa.eu/energy/sites/ener/files/swd-a_renovation_wave_for_climate_neutrality_and_recovery.pdf$